physics-sec/request-signing-and-encrypting-library/README.md

 ## Webpage example

-The web page is written in HTML and JavaScript, the backend is written in Python3.
+The web page is written in HTML and JavaScript, the backend is written in PHP.

 Feel free to clone the repository and play with the requests in Burp.